How i Gave Birth to My Mother

 Blauner is writing How I Gave Birth to My Mother to better understand the influence of parental love and parental loss.
 Through narrative memoir, ekphrastic poetry, and clear, accessible instruction, Blauner

-supports readers as they expand and deepen the lived experience of being someone's child.
+supports readers as they expand and deepen the lived experience of a loved one.

 To facilitate memory retrieval for readers, Blauner presents 20 creative activities related to writing, pictures, art, and mementos.

-For further understanding, Blauner includes a resource section of books, online options, and professional organizations.
+For further understanding, Blauner includes a resource directory of books, online options, and professional organizations.

 Ekphrastic poetry uses paintings, photos, sculpture, ceramics, textiles, and other artforms for inspiration.
 Here, Blauner turns to pictures, with and without her mother.